Last Updated on Samuel Franklinby

 Fallout 3 Starting SPECIAL – Perception

-Perception helps players identify enemies from a further distance in V.A.T.S. and also boosts skills in energy weapons, explosives and lockpick slightly.
+Perception helps players to identify enemies from a further distance in V.A.T.S. and also boosts skills in energy weapons, explosives and lockpick slightly.

-Generally if you are a V.A.T.S. heavy player you’ll want at least 6 to obtain the sniper perk as extra does not offer a significant boost to your ability to spot enemies that makes it worth the investment.
+Generally if you are a V.A.T.S. heavy player you’ll want at least 6 to obtain the sniper perk as extra does not offer a significant boost to your ability to spot enemies to make it worth the investment.
 Most other builds will also want 6 after bobbleheads though given critical damage has a dramatic impact on overall damage output unless you are designing a low luck (which means low critical chance) build.

 Notable perks with perception requirements (base game and DLC) include:

 - Sniper (6 PER) – Increases chance for headshots in V.A.T.S.